The narrative describes a market the metrics do not yet reflect.

 Should I scope down the narrative or rebuild the metrics?

-How long does the diagnostic take?
+How long does the marketing audit take?

 Can I run this before the term sheet stage?